A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Basic Definitions and the Graph Theoretic Model

 For a pattern~$P$ of length~$p$ we construct a labeled graph $\G[P,P]=(V, E, \LAB)$ with vertices~$V$, edges~$E$, and a vertex labeling function $\LAB : V \to \ALF$ (see Fig.~\ref{fig:example} for an example).
 Let $V=V'\setminus \{ \M[-1,1] , \M[1,p] \} $ where $V' = \{\M[r,c]\mid r \in \{-1,0,1\}, c \in \{1,2,\dots,p\}\}$.
 For $\M[r,c] \in V$ we set $\LAB(\M[r,c])=P_{r+c}$.
 Each vertex~$\M[r,c]$ is identified with an element of a $3 \times p$ grid.
 We set $E' := E'_1 \cup E'_2 \cup \dots \cup E'_{p-1}$, where $E'_j := \{(m_{k,j},m_{i,j+1}) \mid k \in \{-1,0\},i \in \{0, 1\}\}\cup\{(m_{1,j},m_{-1,j+1})\}$, and let $E = E' \cap V \times V$.
 We call $\G[P,P]$ the \emph{\PGRAPH}.
 Note that $\G[P,P]$ is directed acyclic graph, $|V(\G[P,P])| = 3p-2$, and $|E(\G[P,P])| = 5(p-1)-4$.

 The idea behind the construction of $\G[P,P]$ is as follows.
-We create vertices~$V'$ and edges~$E'$ which represent every swap pattern without any restrictions (equal symbols can be swapped, beginning and end can swap to invalid positions).
-We remove vertices~$\M[-1,1]$ and~$\M[1,p]$ because they would represent symbols from invalid indices~$0$ and~$p+1$.
+We create vertices~$V'$ and edges~$E'$ which represent every swap pattern without unnecessary restrictions (equal symbols can be swapped).
+We remove vertices~$\M[-1,1]$ and~$\M[1,p]$ which represent symbols from invalid indices~$0$ and~$p+1$.

 The \PGRAPH now represents all possible swap permutations of the pattern~$P$ in the following sense.
 Vertices~$\M[0,j]$ represent ends of prefixes of swapped version of the pattern which end by a non-swapped symbol.
 Possible swap of symbols~$P_j$ and $P_{j+1}$ is represented by vertices $\M[1,j]$ and $\M[-1,j+1]$.
 Edges represent symbols which can be consecutive.
-Each path from column~$1$ to column~$p$ represents a swap pattern and each swap pattern is represented this way.
+Each path from column~$1$ to column~$p$ represents a~swap pattern and each swap pattern is represented this way.